pencleanenergy/MATCH-model/README.md

 	- This was an issue with a local environment related to this issue: https://github.com/jupyter/notebook/issues/2301

 ## Renewable Goal definitions
-- [ ] Allow for optimizing for month-hour averages
 - [ ] Configure target that maximizes time-coincidence with 100% volumetric matching, or which matches shape
 	- (maximize correlation coefficient?)
 	- (minimize abolute error between load and generation?)
 	- (assign a cost penalty to over-procurement?
 Set constraint on maximum over-procurement?)
+- [ ] Allow grid power to help meet renewable goal
+	- [ ] Input for hourly grid carbon intensities
+- [ ] Allow model to run with monthly TOD average values (probably need month-day of week-hour average - 12x7x24)

+## Resource Adequacy
+- [ ] Update calculation of Qualifying Capacity for Hydro and Geothermal
+- [ ] Update calculation of Qualifying capacity for Hybrid resources

 ## Storage
 - [ ] Investigate whether hybrid generators can be modeled as a single resource
 - [ ] Investigate implementing opportunitistic/greedy storage charging
-- [ ] Determine how to deal with perfect foresight problem
+- [ ] Determine how to deal with perfect foresight problem - can we implement day-ahead or week-ahead foresight?
 - [ ] Investigate implementing storagedispatch as single decision variable
 - [ ] In report plots, show battery charging AND discharging as green line modifying demand?

+## Generic Resources
+- [ ] Check for updated/newer wind resource data from wind toolkit
+- [ ] Check for integration of tidal/wave energy

 ## Demand-side resources
 - [ ] Allow for load shift to have costs
 - [ ] Allow for multiple demand-side projects, each with capital costs
 - [ ] Allow for different types of DSR, like efficiency, curtailment, and load shifting
 - [ ] Improve visualization/reporting of load shift in summary report
+- [ ] Investigate whether we can access model shadow prices for each hour as a metric to value demand response

 ## Supply-Demand Balance Constraint
 - [x] Figure out how to prevent storage from charging and discharging in same timepoint